What is Injectafer?

 Is There a Class Action?

 Although Schmidt & Clark, LLP, is a nationally recognized class action firm, we have decided against this type of litigation when it comes to Injectafer.
-Our attorneys feel that if there is a successful resolution to these cases, individual suits, not class actions will be the best way to get maximum payouts to our clients.
+Our Injectafer Attorneys feel that if there is a successful resolution to these cases, individual suits, not class actions will be the best way to get maximum payouts to our clients.

 We file each lawsuit separately; however, most of the cases will eventually be consolidated into a multidistrict litigation (MDL), which will expedite the negotiation and settlement process.